Liaojinghui/seminar-slides/slide.md

 ## Why Automata?

-- Automata is a middlewire, it monitor the Blockchain state all the time
+- Automata is a middleware, it monitor the Blockchain state all the time
 - TEE ensures that Automata will not abuse the user token